How to get there

 (All these time-indications are those that can be found on the signs on the different paths as well as on hiking maps of Zermatt.
 Most places will be reached in less time than indicated on these maps or signs.)

 Opened between the middle of june till the end of september.
-In Winter opened in April and May.
+In Spring opened in April and May.

 * prices for kids and youth: see website